hosseinoliabak/cisco/QoS/01_00_introduction.md

         is something we configure on our PBX which ensure that you can only have X amount of voice calls simultaneously.
 * **Shaping:**
-  * Shaping: will hold packets in a queue, adding delay.
-This is done on the customer side.
-The shaper will queue messages, delaying them to a certain CIR rate.
+  * Shaping: will hold packets in a queue, adding delay, to avoid bursty traffic.
     * Buffers the exceeding traffic
     * Use when you are trying to match the bandwidth on a WAN link.
 For example you have a 100Mi interface but your CIR is 20Mi.
 Shaping makes sure that the traffic rate you are sending to the provider matches what they are limiting you to.
     * Only outbound
+    * *Simple algorithms*; implemented in Data Plane.

 ## Type of Service (TOS)
 IP packets have a field called the Type of Service field (TOS byte)